Why donors are better than grants

 Key Takeaways

-Donors provide far more than money
+Donors provide FAR more than money and value, long-term.

-Long-term donor relationships create sustainability
+Long-term donor relationships create sustainability.

-More donors = more resources
+More donors = more resources.

-More resources = more impact
+More resources = more impact.

 Summary